CRBroughton/v3-website/content/getting-started.md

   ```
 ::

-Then CD into the folder you've just created and install the dependencies
+Then CD into the folder you've just created and install the dependencies:

 ::code-group
   ```bash [pnpm]